 A new source with connections at Tesla’s design group has informed me that late stage tweaking of the Model 3 is being done with an eye towards extreme minimization of wind resistance.
 The Model 3, which of course is the renamed Model E, is scheduled to be shown off for the first time publicly in March of 2016.
-The mss market Tesla is expected to be a smaller sedan/crossover platform that resembles the BMW 3 series in size.
-The range of the vehicle is expected to start at 200 miles and go up from there with various-size batteries and drivetrains.
+The mass market Tesla is expected to be a smaller sedan/crossover platform that resembles the BMW 3 series in size.
+The range of the vehicle is expected to start at 200 miles and go up from there with various size batteries and drivetrains.
 The majority of Tesla employees are now working on this car.

 What I’m hearing internally is that CEO Elon Musk is intensely driving the engineering designers to deliver a design with a drag coefficient lower than .20 which would make it the lowest of any mass production car in the world and close to extreme vehicles like GM’s EV1 and Volkswagen’s XL1 (pictured above), – both cars that have flat rear wheel covers…